Some of my Spiritual Heroes—who are yours?

 I have only one Lord, but many spiritual heroes.
-I'd love to hear about some of yours.
 Here are seven of mine.

 1) Pastor Charles Spurgeon, who even as a twenty year old spoke with an incredible depth and biblical insight and whose sermons and writings, full of grace and truth (and unsurpassed eloquence), always draw me to Christ.
 He led his church in building seventeen homes to help care for elderly women, and a large school for hundreds of children.
 Spurgeon and his church built homes for orphans in London, rescuing them from starvation and vice on the streets.